-You can also familiarize yourself with the history of postal services and the Group at the "Stories" exhibition of the Postal Museum.
+You can also familiarize yourself with the history of postal services and the Group at the Postal Museum.

 Itella Logistics and Itella SmartPOST merges into one company in Estonia.
 Itella SmartPOST will remain the brand name used for Parcel Points in Estonia.